ahmedkaludi/accelerated-mobile-pages/README.md

 * Fixed: Comments and share not loading on pages only in swift #2401
 * Fixed: Back to Top link not working in Swift Design #2404
 * Added: Ads Below the Author Area in Swift theme #2455
+* Fixed: AMP should remove spaces from GTM ID automatically #2413

 = 0.9.97.9 (1st August 2018) =